natepage/php-pkcs-ide-helper/README.md

 If you find a bug or want to contribute to the code or documentation, you can fork the repository and send a pull request.

-Before contributing, please make sure you have the latest version of PHP and Composer installed and that you are checking your code with PHPStan and PHPCS.

 If you find any bug or have a question, please open an issue on the GitHub issue tracker.